A Man, A Plan, A Canal, Panama*

 Embarkation

 At long last we boarded the ship and found our room.
-We were part of a travel group from Albuquerque, NM (we being probably the only part of the group from Connecticut!), which included my brother Mike, and his friend, Joann, who were nearby.
+We were part of a travel group from Albuquerque, NM (we being probably the only part of the group from Connecticut!), which included my brother Mike, and his friend, Joann (now his wife), who were nearby.
 Our first reaction to our room was that, although relatively small, it was extremely well designed for use of space.
 There was plenty of storage space and drawers, all in great places.
 Everything could be put away easily.
 The bathroom, also small, was incredibly comfortable, even having a large medicine cabinet.
 The shower worked beautifully (nary a drop of water was spilled onto the floor of the bathroom over 11 days).
 Now that's amazing!

 Never having been on a cruise ship before, the next objective was to explore.
-The ship has essentially 10 decks of which approximately six are mostly cabins.
-Decks 4-5 are the dining and entertainment areas.
+The ship had essentially 10 decks of which approximately six are mostly cabins.
+Decks 4-5 were the dining and entertainment areas.
 We discovered a large theater which was to be the location of many events, from evening entertainment to lectures about the Panama Canal and shopping at duty-free ports.
 Also on these decks were the main dining room (a two story area, amazingly luxurious and well designed, with large picture windows extending from the floor of Deck 4 to the ceiling of Deck 5), a lounge theater, a casino, bars, a beautiful central area in which a trio played nightly, and, of course, a shopping area so that Royal Caribbean could hawk jewelry, watches, T-shirts, etc. Also on the fourth deck were side outdoor walkways with deckchairs which provided a large quiet space for resting, reading, or simply watching the ocean go by, and, when near land, the sites.
 This is where the lifeboats and tenders are stored and passengers would congregate in case of an emergency.
-On other floors the ship has a library with large leather cushy chairs (the kind in which you sink-in and yet remain comfortable) and a game room.
+On other floors the ship had a library with large leather cushy chairs (the kind in which you sink-in and yet remain comfortable) and a game room.

 Underway